FantasyNitroGEN/visallo/docs/getting-started/build.md

         mvn package -pl <path_to_plugin_dir> -am

-Once the plugin JAR file is created, copy it to the `/visallo/lib` directory in HDFS.
+Once the plugin JAR file is created, copy it to `$VISALLO_DIR/lib`, which should be accessible on all of your servers.

-        hadoop fs -put <path_to_plugin_jar> /visallo/lib

 As an example, to build and deploy the `tika-mime-type-plugin` one would run the following commands from the root of the Visallo project:

         mvn package -pl graph-property-worker/plugins/tika-mime-type -am
-        hadoop fs -put graph-property-worker/plugins/tika-mime-type/target/visallo-tika-mime-*-jar-with-dependencies.jar /visallo/lib
+        cp graph-property-worker/plugins/tika-mime-type/target/visallo-tika-mime-*-jar-with-dependencies.jar $VISALLO_DIR/lib

-Visallo's graph property worker YARN application  will automatically detect the plugin in the classpath.
+Visallo's will automatically detect graph property workers found within the classpath.